-Town Council: Chloe Nightlight, Rajah D'Lux, Keegan o'Shea, Brother Moody.
+Town Council: Chloe Nightlight, Rajah D'Lux, Keegan o'Shea, Landowner rep.

 The Town Council writes the town's laws, declares war, and sets the budget.
 The Council seats four individuals, three elected seats and one appointed by the Landowners Association.
 A majority can pass a law.
 A ties goes to the highest pledge to the Ranger Patrol fund.
 Bylaws and Rights require unanimous vote to add, change, or remove.
 Council members must be notified 12 hours before a vote.
 Councilmen are elected and appointed annually (or as needed).
 Any literate citizen can run for town council.

 Murdering: Murdering any citizen or peaceful guest is a felon.

 Thieving: Stealing another person's property in Bravo is illegal.

 Cavorting: Providing aid to the raiders, undead, Red Star, and enemies of the town is a felon.

 Votin: Convicts aint citizens and aint gunna vote.
 Red Star and Final Knights aint people and aint fit to vote.